 The Framingham Heart Study revealed the risk of developing hypertension in roughly 1300 subjects 55-65 years old who did not currently have high blood pressure.
 In this study, more than half of the 55-year-olds and about two-thirds of the 65-year-olds developed hypertension within the ensuing 10 years (Vasan RS, et al. 2002).
-The authors concluded that "the residual lifetime risk for hypertension for middle-aged and elderly individuals is 90%....".
+The authors concluded that "the residual lifetime risk for hypertension for middle-aged and elderly individuals is 90%."
 Yes, that's right: NINETY PERCENT!

 This is absolutely staggering.
 What this says is that, once you reach retirement age, you almost certainly will develop hypertension later in your life...if you haven't already.
 This is very ominous because hypertension increases the risk for other major medical conditions such as kidney failure, stroke, and heart disease.

 EXERCISE COUNSELING NEEDS TO IMPROVE

 Why is this "epidemic" of hypertension happening?
 Has our medical community let us down?
-Clearly, health care professionals are screening for it: the results of a survey in 2000 showed that hypertension was the most common primary diagnosis in the US with 35 million office visits (Cherry DK, et al. 2002).
+Clearly, health care professionals are screening for it: the results of a survey in 2000 showed that hypertension was the most common primary care diagnosis in the US with 35 million office visits (Cherry DK, et al. 2002).

 But when it comes to exercise counseling, physicians aren't doing as much as they should.
 Despite the fact that the nurse takes your blood pressure at every single office visit, how often has your own personal physician actually discussed the benefits of exercise with you?
-Not just in general terms, but I mean sitting down and having an honest face-to-face discussion that goes something like: "Dan, you need to exercise more.
+Not just in general terms, but I mean sitting down and having an honest face-to-face conversation that goes something like: "Dan, you need to exercise more.
 What I want you to do is walk 30-45 minutes per day five days per week, and I want you to start today."

 The sad fact is that most physicians don't have these discussions with their patients (Ma J, et al. 2004).
 Physicians aren't trained to provide exercise counseling.
 Further, managed care limits the amount of time physicians spend with each patient so, often, it's just easier to write a prescription and toss the patient a pamphlet.